leticiabora/obituary-backend/README.md

 ## Techical aspects

-You can check the frontend [here](https://github.com/leticiabora/obituary-frontend).
+You can check the backend [here](https://github.com/leticiabora/obituary-backend).

 My main area is Frontend, so it's basically my first backend project.
 I had an idea how node works, but is the first time that I put my hands dirty in backend and to be fair, I'm enjoying it.
 Seems like I'm a frontend rebel after 5 years centering divs (kidding, I had some cool and not cool challenges as a frontend).

 I'm basically using typescript, next/react, node, express, mySQL and sequelize.
 It's a work in progress, so I still have a lot of things to do:

+- Deploy
 - Feature flag
 - Tests (backend and frontend)
 - Improve UI